COBISS Platform – Co-operative Online Bibliographic System and Services

 • sending orders to suppliers by using the EDIFACT Standard;

-• sending lists of legal deposit material in XML format and preparing lists after receipt.
+• sending lists of legal deposit material in XML format.

-The COBISS3/Serials software module includes all the procedures for acquiring serials and managing financial resources in funds:
+The Serials software module includes all the procedures for acquiring serials and managing financial resources in funds:

-• purchase, comprising orders (annual and standing orders), order cancellations, prepayment and payment of publications, and monitoring of the funds balance;
+• purchase, comprising orders with annual and standing orders, order cancellations, prepayment and payment of publications, and monitoring of the funds balance;

 • creation of publication patterns;